FMMT666/launchpad.py/README.md

   more (platform) compatible lib (that actually works), but only after the rest is build in...

-  - "Pro": ButtonStateXY() missing
-  - "Mk2": ButtonStateXY() missing
+  - "Pro": support full analog reads (button already pressed, but intensity changes)
   - "All": fix manual text scrolling
   - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
   - "Pro": implement native text scrolling
-  - "All": fix Windoze 10 SysEx messages (if possible)
+  - "All": fix Windoze 10 SysEx messages (if possible);
   - "All": device search string should be case insensitive
   - "All": custom bitmaps and graphics
   - "All": event system